Skip to content

 Postumus AR AE Antoninianus - R

 Postumus made a valiant attempt at reforming the coinage within his new realm.
 At first, his coinage was struck in a full silver-white metal.
-He reintroduced the bronze double sestertius and struck dupondius, as and a few denarii.
-However, as time passed, the financial decay that was taking place all around the Roman Empire was impossible to prevent even in his new Gallic Empire.
-The silver coinage of Postumus gradually declined and it too was reduced to a copper alloy with a silver wash.
+He reintroduced the bronze double sestertius and struck dupondius, as well as a few denarii.
+However, as time passed, the financial decay that was taking place all around the Roman Empire was impossible to prevent, even in his new Gallic Empire.
+Postumus’ silver coinage gradually declined, and it, too, was reduced to a copper alloy with a silver wash.

 Postumus AU Aureus as Hercules - R